Last Updated: October 6, 2021

 Parallels Desktop 16.5 comes with the Parallels Access feature, which allows users to access their Mac computer from any iOS or Android device or browser.

-This feature is highly useful for professionals who are almost always on the go but do not prefer to carry their computers everywhere.
+This feature is highly useful for professionals who are usually on the go.
 However, the remote access feature is only available with yearly subscription plans of Parallels Desktop.

-Parallels offers more than 30 additional tools for simplifying tasks like downloading videos, taking screenshots, and cleaning your computer’s drive with just one click.
+Parallels offers more than 30 additional tools for simplifying tasks.
+These include downloading videos, taking screenshots, and cleaning your computer’s drive with just one click.
 However, just like the remote access feature, Parallels’ toolbox is also only available with yearly subscription plans.

 One of the key improvements that Parallels, Inc. claim to offer with each new version of Parallels Desktop is the software’s performance.
 And after the release of 14 versions and our Parallels review of the latest one, it can be easily said that the company lives up to its claim.
 Parallels Desktop 16.5 also comes with significantly improved performance.